Robert Morris (British writer): Architectural career

-Moore first came to public attention with the publication of An Essay in Defence of Ancient Architecture (1728), in which he contrasted modern baroque buildings—such as those in Twickenham, where he was then living—with classical models, particularly as interpreted by Andrea Palladio.
-While he expressed admiration for architects including Christopher Wren and James Gibbs, he criticised many of his contemporaries as being "lost in a Circle of Follies", though he acknowledged notable exceptions such as Lord Burlington, Henry Herbert, 10th Earl of Pembroke, and Sir Andrew Fountaine.
+Morris first came to public attention with the publication of An Essay in Defence of Ancient Architecture (1728).
+In the work, he contrasted modern baroque buildings, including examples in Twickenham, with classical models, especially those associated with Andrea Palladio.
+He expressed admiration for architects including Christopher Wren and James Gibbs, while criticising many contemporary buildings.
+He made exceptions for figures including Lord Burlington, Henry Herbert, 10th Earl of Pembroke, and Sir Andrew Fountaine.

-His most significant theoretical contribution was the two-volume Lectures on Architecture (1734–1736), a series of fourteen lectures presented to a now-untraced "Society established for the Improvement of Arts and Sciences".
-In this work, he argued that a building's design should respond to its setting—for example, that a flat, open landscape suited the simplicity of the Doric order—and introduced a modular system of seven ideal geometric proportions, analogous to musical notes.
-These ideas were further developed in two anonymously published works: An Essay on Harmony (1739) and The Art of Architecture, a Poem (1742).
-Although his writings attracted limited attention in his own time, and volume one of the Lectures was not reissued until 1759, they are now regarded as among the most substantial architectural theories published in Britain during the eighteenth century.
+His main theoretical work was the two-volume Lectures on Architecture (1734–1736), a series of 14 lectures presented to an otherwise unidentified "Society established for the Improvement of Arts and Sciences".
+Morris argued that design should respond to setting, for example that a flat, open landscape suited the simplicity of the Doric order.
+He also proposed a modular system of seven ideal geometric proportions, compared with musical notes.
+These ideas were developed further in two anonymously published works: An Essay on Harmony (1739) and The Art of Architecture, a Poem (1742).
+Gerald Beasley states that Morris's writings received limited attention in his lifetime, and describes them as among the more substantial architectural theories published in eighteenth-century Britain.

-Morris also produced two pattern books: Rural Architecture (1750) and The Architectural Remembrancer (1751), in which he advocated for what he described as the "purity and simplicity of the art of designing".
-Both works were reissued in 1755 under new titles by Robert Sayer, and again in 1757 with additional unused designs originally created for The Modern Builder's Assistant.
+Morris also produced two pattern books: Rural Architecture (1750) and The Architectural Remembrancer (1751).
+Both were reissued in 1755 under new titles by Robert Sayer, and again in 1757 with additional unused designs originally created for The Modern Builder's Assistant.